akullpp/awesome-java/CONTRIBUTING.md

 # Contribution Guidelines

-First and most importantly of all: Thank you for your interest in contributing to the Awesome Java list!
+First and most importantly: Thank you for your interest in contributing to the Awesome Java list!

 ## Automated Workflow